How can I know that CASI provides a useful educational experience? How can I be assured of the credibility of the school?

 For those interested in reading more about this approach, click here.

-Are textbooks or other required materials including in the tuition?
+Are textbooks or other required materials included in the tuition?

 Can I get an extension if I am unable to complete my coursework on time?